 - "Orientation was very helpful.
 We learned stuff we actually needed to know real things, not just academic." - "Our program director was always available and willing to answer my questions.
 She was very accessible." - In the past, students have had two free weekends to explore Spain (or Cádiz!) on their own.
 Wait until you have an itinerary to make travel plans, since the program will take you on excursions!
-Some students recommend staying in Cádiz during your free weekends to gain a better understanding of the city. - Many host families do have internet, but not all do.
-You shouldn't plan on having internet.
-Former students have mentioned that many cafes in the plazas do have wifi - You will live with at least one other William & Mary student with your host family.
+Some students recommend staying in Cádiz during your free weekends to gain a better understanding of the city. - You will live with at least one other William & Mary student with your host family.
+In your apartment, there may be students from other study abroad programs, as well.